Carolyn Arnold’s FBI Statements

 When and Where Did Carolyn Arnold See Lee Oswald?

 Carolyn Arnold watched the motorcade alongside colleagues with whom she shared an office.
-One of these colleagues, Virgie Rackley, specifies that “at about 12:15pm … she left her office” (Warren Commission Document 5, p.66).
-If the group left together, it is likely that Carolyn Arnold’s first statement correctly records the time of her sighting of Oswald as about 12:15, even though the location was incorrect.
+One of these colleagues, Virgie Rackley, stated to the FBI on 25 November 1963 that “at about 12:15pm … she left her office” (Commission Document 5, p.66).
+Rackley repeated the time, “approximately 12:15” in an FBI interview on 19 March 1964 (CD 706, p.8).
+If the group left together, it is likely that Carolyn Arnold’s first statement correctly records the time of her sighting of Oswald as about 12:15, even though the location may have been incorrect.

-Arnold’s phrase, “booth seats,” could refer to either the second–floor lunch room or the first–floor domino room, both of which contained padded benches “on the right–hand side of the room as you go in” (for photographs of the interior of the TSBD, see Warren Commission Documents 81 and 496).
+Arnold’s phrase, “booth seats,” could refer to either the second–floor lunch room or the first–floor domino room, both of which contained padded benches “on the right–hand side of the room as you go in” (for photographs of the interior of the TSBD, see CD 81 and CD 496).
 The second–floor room is more likely, however:

 The investigative journalist, Anthony Summers, also interviewed Carolyn Arnold in late 1978.
-He quotes her as saying that “About a quarter of an hour before the assassination, I went into the lunchroom on the second floor”, where she saw Oswald; see Anthony Summers, Not in Your Lifetime: The Assassination of JFK, Headline, 2013, p.92.
+He quotes her as saying that “about a quarter of an hour before the assassination, I went into the lunchroom on the second floor”, where she saw Oswald (Anthony Summers, Not in Your Lifetime: The Assassination of JFK, Headline, 2013, p.92).
+Confusingly, Summers continues his quotation from Arnold with words identical to those in Golz’s article, although Arnold’s quoted phrase, “about a quarter of an hour before the assassination”, does not appear in Golz’s article and was presumably spoken to Summers.
+The same is true of another quoted phrase on the same page of the book:

-There is other evidence that Oswald was in the second–floor lunch room at around this time.
-In a statement to the Sheriff’s Department, Eddie Piper, a colleague of Oswald’s, claimed that he was on the first floor when, “at 12:00 Noon, this fellow Lee says to me, ‘I’m going up to eat’” (Warren Commission Hearings, vol.19, p.499).
+There is other evidence that Oswald visited the second–floor lunch room during his lunch break and before the assassination.
+In a statement to the Sheriff’s Department, Eddie Piper, a colleague of Oswald’s, claimed that he was on the first floor when, “at 12:00 Noon, this fellow Lee says to me, ‘I’m going up to eat’” (WCHE, vol.19, p.499).
+Oswald himself, of course, claimed to have visited the second–floor lunchroom before the assassination, according to the earliest official account of his alibi (WR, p.613) and a set of hand–written notes on which that account was based (http://www.prayer–man.com/then–went–outside–to–watch–p–parade/).

 Oswald’s Movements During the Assassination